murphynd/Mr.Robogers/README.md

 Example: If a user inputs a 5, the program should display a list of values: "0", "Beep!", "Boop", "Won't you be my neighbor?", 4, 5

 ## Specs
-Break the program down into simple, individual behaviors with input/output examples.
-Begin with the simplest possible behavior.
-List these behaviors (also known as "specs" or "specifications") in the project's README.md file.
-To get you started, this should be one of your first specs:

 Spec: The program returns a range of numbers from 0 to the users inputted number
 Input: "4"